leoth-91/multilayerXOR/README.md

 The pipeline
  - creates training and testing samples of the XOR or CSWAP gate (a 3-bit gate)
- - fits the model to the training data
+ - fits the model to the training data and evaluates the performance on the test set.
  - creates a plot of the error measure

 [Logical Gates](#LogicalGates) | [Neural Network](#NeuralNetwork) | [Pipeline](#Pipeline)

 # Logical gates
 The Neural Network (header/NeuralNetwork.h) can be initialized with different numbers of neurons in each layer.
-This invites to experiment with more exotic types of gates (i.e. 3-bit gates)
+This invites to experiment with more exotic types of gates - but first:

-But first:
 ## XOR
 Logical gates such as e.g. AND, OR can typically modeled by a single perceptron.
 The exclusive OR (XOR) is an exception to that as it is **not linearly separable** and a Neural Network requires a **hidden layer** to emulate it.